 There are the classic wine-making regions: the Rhône Valley, Chianti, Douro and many more.
 Prestige has often dictated that the most famous and respected vineyards lie within a relatively small corner of Western Europe, with notable exceptions.
 However, grapes are being grown in some seemingly inhospitable climates and strange locations all over the world.
-These regions also happen to produce some of the most flavoursome wines: read on for the most unusual tasting tour you could ever take, and maybe you will find your inspiration for some online wine shopping.
+These regions also happen to produce some of the most flavoursome wines: read on for the most unusual tasting tour you could ever take.

 The Canary Islands

 The mass of grey-black volcanic soil which characterises the islands might suggest that wine crop would be the last thing you’d find growing here, but grow it does and in many cases, has done so since the 15th century.
 Green crops burst from the middle of grey, alien-like craters in an unreal demonstration of nature’s micro-climates at work.
 Tenerife produces fine reds from Listan Negro varieties, whilst La Palma’s Fuencaliente region works wonders with young whites.
 It’s certainly something to think about if you find yourself on a winter break here.

 On the Niagara peninsula between Lakes Ontario and Erie, lies a cold-climate region which produces 70% percent of Canadian wines.
 With plenty of mineral enrichment and temperatures as low as -7, these so-called ‘ice wines’ are rare and subsequently expensive.
 Hand-picked and yielding only a drop per grape, the white wine varieties developed here definitely qualify as the most unusual Chardonnay or Riesling you’ll ever drink.